cosmos/gaia/docs/roadmap/cosmos-hub-roadmap-2.0.md

-# The Cosmos Hub Roadmap 2.0
+# The Cosmos Hub Roadmap

-This Cosmos Hub Product Roadmap incorporates input from product owners, key Cosmos stakeholders (ATOM holders, Interchain Foundation, and Cosmos Hub operations), the internal Gaia / ATOM call, the virtual Gaia Org Call, the [Cosmos Hub as a Port City](https://blog.cosmos.network/the-cosmos-hub-is-a-port-city-5b7f2d28debf) article, and the [ATOM2021](https://github.com/cosmosdevs/atom2021) presentation.

-This roadmap gives a one-year guideline in which stakeholders can anticipate updated features on the Cosmos Hub, with the greatest degree of specificity available for the most immediate upgrades, and decreasing precision available the further out the timeline goes.

-The upgrades aim to add features such as liquidity, economic security, usability, and participation.
-To highlight our focus on DeFi, we have chosen to use the [Greeks from Finance](https://en.wikipedia.org/wiki/Greeks_(finance)) in naming upcoming upgrades.
+This Cosmos Hub roadmap serves as a reference for the current planned features of upcoming releases, as well as providing a record of past releases.

 ## Delta Upgrade (Completed July 12, 2021)